apache/shenyu-website/versioned_docs/version-2.5.0/user-guide/spring-cloud-proxy.md

 * firstly,the domain name that requested before in your service, now need to replace with gateway's domain name.

-* secondly, Apache ShenYu gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in divide plugin of `shenyu-admin`, if your familiar with it.
+* secondly, Apache ShenYu gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in divide plugin of `shenyu-admin`, if you're familiar with it.

 > For example, your have an `order` service and it has a interface, the request url: `http://localhost:8080/test/save` .
 >